michael8758/cse15l-lab-reports/LabReport4.md

 Keys pressed: `<up>` `<up>` `<up>` `<up>` `<enter>` , `<up>` `<up>` `<up>` `<up>` `<enter>`

-The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 4 up in the search history, so I used the `<up>` arrow to access it.
+The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 4 up in the search history, so I used the `<up>` arrow 4 times to access it.
 After getting it in the command line, I pressed `<enter>` to recompile the code.

-Then, the `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` was also 4 up in the search history, so I used the `<up>` arrow key to access it.
+Then, the `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` was also 4 up in the search history, so I used the `<up>` arrow key 4 times to access it.
 After getting it in the command line, I pressed `<enter>` to run the tests.

 ## **Step 9** - Commit and push the resulting change to your Github account